kovalev94/kovalev94/README.md

 - 👋 Hi, I’m @kovalev94
 - 👀 I’m interested in Networks and Programming
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Go and Scheme.
 - 💞️ I’m looking to collaborate on networking related projects
 - 📫 How to reach me  - email: kovalev_94@icloud.com, phone - +79146200235